 This is an untouched original, low mileage (94,000 miles), one owner car that

 has been garaged and pampered for 40 years.
 All service and repair records

 came with the car as well as a carton of spare parts that the

 owner collected "just in case".
 The original window sticker is pictured at the

-bottom of this page and also comes with the car.
+bottom of this page and also came with the car.
 The fuel injected 350 V8

 engine, automatic transmission and AC

 function normally.
-The battery is new and the tires have plenty of tread.
-No
+The battery is new and the tires have plenty of tread, but

 rips or tears in the white leather interior.
 No rust, vinyl top is flawless and the original